alex-netkachov/pwd/README.md

 - The app opens a file when there is a file with name that is equal to the command text or there is only with name that starts with the command text.
 The command text should not start with ".".
 - `..` leaves the file mode and enters the list mode.
-- `.new file` copies the lines typed until the first new line into the file.
-Substitutes `***` with a password.
+- `.add path` creates a new encrypted password file by reading the lines until empty line.
+Substitutes `***` in the input with a newly generated password.
-- `.open file` opens the encrypted file.
+- `.open path` opens the encrypted file.
 - `.pwd` prints a strong password.
 - `.edit editor?` opens the editor with the password file in it.
 The editor can be set through the environment variable `EDITOR`.
-- `.rm` removes the currently open file.
+- `.rm` removes the currently opened file.
-- `.arvhive` modes a passwords file to the folder `.archive`.
+- `.arvhive` moves the currently opened file to the folder `.archive`.
 As this folder begins with `.`, the directory reader will not display this folder in the list of encrypted files.
 Archived files are checked when the tool starts and can be opened with `.open`.
 - `.cc name` copies a `name: value` pair to clipboard. `clip.exe` is used for Windows and WSL, `pbcopy` is for mac, and `xclip` is for Linux.
 There are two shortcuts: `.ccu` for `.cc user` and `.ccp` for `.cc password`.

+Also see a list of readline commands: https://github.com/tonerdo/readline

 ## Story of pwd